-It was challenging to work on an Internet of Thing (IoT) project for a bluetooth smart device in the last year, which is different from pure software development in a couple aspects:
+Working on an Internet of Things (IoT) project for a Bluetooth smart gadget last year was tough because it differed from pure software development in several ways:

-Thirdly, when things do not work, it is almost impossible to identify the problem, whether the main reason is mechanical failure, firmware bug or mobile app development issue.
-End to end testing is harder to achieve with the interface keep changing.
-It was also time consuming to test without full automation of the hardware and generate expected signal to the software.
-Better solution is to write down all acceptance criteria, with each statement actionable and testable, either pass or fail, no partial acceptance, thus enforce a strict definition of done.
+Third, when things don’t function, it’s nearly impossible to figure out what’s wrong, whether it’s a mechanical failure, a firmware glitch, or a problem with mobile app development.
+End-to-end testing is more difficult to achieve as the interface evolves.
+Testing without complete hardware automation and generating the expected signal to the software was similarly time-consuming.
+A preferable way is to set down all acceptance criteria, with each statement actionable and testable, and no partial acceptance, thus ensuring a strict definition of done.

 Overall, effectively dealing with communication failure is a critical component of assuring the I.T. project’s success.
 When things aren’t going well, it’s normal for people to point fingers at one another, leading to defensiveness and damaging relationships between silos.
 Stop evaluating emotionally, judging, or disagreeing from your point of view to communicate effectively.
 Instead, attempt to listen and comprehend what is going on from the other person’s point of view.

 Customers judged high performance based on the value they received.
 This method can cut down on wasted time and effort while encouraging more optimistic and problem-solving mindsets, improving performance.
 I’m hoping to see the final product released and the users’ positive and pleasant reactions.

 Experience in software development, consulting services, and technical product management.
 Understanding of business and technology with an MBA in Finance and a Master's degree in Computer Science.
 Certified in AWS, GCP and Kubernetes with experience in building banking products from scratch and serving as a charismatic leader.